Site icon Circuit Ideas for You

 where:

-In cable radio booster circuit design, the right LNA must be chosen, and a bandpass filter and impedance matching network may also be integrated.
+In the design of a cable radio booster circuit the correct LNA must be selected and an impedance matching network and bandpass filter can both be included.

 How to Build: